IzK-ArcOS/v5/README.md

 I want to thank all of these authors for providing their photos and images for use as ArcOS wallpapers.
 Any and all contributions are greatly appreciated.

+## Getting Started

+If you want to compile the ArcOS frontend from source, you may do so by going to the [Getting Started](docs/Getting%20Started.md) page in the repository.

 ## License

 All code in this project was created by me or by other members of the ArcOS Team.
 All files in this repository are thereby licensed under [GPLv3](./LICENSE).